hemashushu/xiaoxuan-c-preprocessor/README.md

 - Using _token concatenation_ operator (`##`) before `__VA_ARGS__` is not supported.
 - Unsupported pragmas will halt processing rather than being ignored.
 For example, `#pragma GCC dependency` will result in an error.
 - Trigraphs (e.g., `??<`, `??>`) and digraphs (e.g., `<:`, `:>`, and `%:%:`) are not supported.
-- Each file is included only once, even if it does not have header guards.
+- Each file is included only once, even if it does not have header guards or `#pragma once`.

 These limitations are intended to make object-like macros behave more like C variables, function-like macros behave more like C functions, and conditional expressions within `#if` structures behave like standard C expressions.
 As a result, ANCPP is more consistent, predictable, clear, and less error-prone.